lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 ### Permission statements

-There must be a permission statement for each domain serving substantive content.
-It is not required for CDN support for auxiliary files.
+In the majority of cases, there must be a permission statement for each domain serving substantive content.

-For open access content, the permission statement could be a legal Creative Commons license including the ‘rel=“license”’ attribute.

-Alternatively, and for subscription content, the permission statement needs to be:
+The permission statement the CLOCKSS system is:

 *  CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit

+The permission statement for the Global LOCKSS Network is:

+*  LOCKSS system has permission to collect, preserve, and serve this Archival Unit

-This does not need to be visible and could be a comment in the html of a web page.
+The permission statements need not be visible and could be an html comment embedded in an appropriate web page.

+Note:

+*  No permission statement is required for CDN support for auxiliary files.

+*  For open access content, the permission statement could be a legal Creative Commons license including the ‘rel=“license”’ attribute.

-When all the content at the site is open access, it is sufficient to have one permission statement somewhere under the domain.
+*  When all the content at the site is open access, it is sufficient to have one permission statement somewhere under the domain.

-If all content is available for preservation, it is sufficient to have one permission statement somewhere under the domain instead of at the starting point for each set of content.
+*  If all content is available for preservation, it is sufficient to have one permission statement somewhere under the domain instead of at the starting point for each set of content.

 ### Defined content sets and starting points for collection

 For harvest, the crawler needs to be able to collect content and have a point in time at which that collection is complete with a repeatable, defined set of components.
 The crawler needs to be able to determine a start URI or URIs for this content based on information unique to the content.
 This might be a URI defined by the domain, the journal identifier, and a particular volume or year, such as:

 *   https://www.publisher.com/journals/xyz/12
 *   https://www.publisher.journalid.com/content?year=2017